 - Who is driving the price?

-once the current business is taken care of, we can then start looking for serious traders trying to give the market a direction.
+once the current business is taken care of, we can start looking for serious traders trying to give the market a direction.

-How to know the above point?
+How do we know the above point?

 By analyzing the direction of move and volume and where the price is?